colinaut/alpinejs-plugin-simple-validate/README.md

 * 1.7.14: x-validate adds `novalidate` on form tag to the browser's validation doesn't interfere with the plugin's validation
 * 1.7.15: added ability to update field value and formData using $validate.value(el,value)
 * 1.7.18: opt out of `novalidate` by adding `x-validate.use-browser` as a modifier on the form tag.
+* 1.7.19: FIX: skip validation for `disabled` fields and fieldsets
+* 1.7.20: added observer for `required` attribute on fields and `disabled` attribute on fields and fieldsets.
+Now x-validate reacts to changes to these attributes so you can use AlpineJS :required and :disabled to set them.

 ## Simple Usage